Minh Mang's tombs in Hue. All photos by Justin Mott

 Emperor Tự Đức had a strong affinity for art and poetry, a passion he channeled to craft his romantic, illustrious tomb.
 Tu Duc wanted his final resting place to blend harmoniously with nature.
 It is the greenest and most organic of all the tombs.

 Tu Duc oversaw a dramatically weakened Vietnam as the French strengthened their colonial grip.
 Rather than engage in a losing battle, Tu Duc retreated into constructing and enjoying his own tomb.
 The complex was completed before his death, and Tu Duc regularly visited his tomb to write poetry and fish in the lake.
-Interestingly, Tu Duc and his treasures were not laid to rest here but in another unknown location.
-All 200 servants that built Tu Duc’s real tomb were beheaded and the secret of its location died with them.
+Rumour has it that Tu Duc was not laid to rest here but in another unknown location to hide his treasures from grave robbers.

 TIP: Tu Duc’s tomb sees a lot of visitors as many consider it to be the most picturesque.
 Bring your camera, prepare for crowds, and try to visit first thing in the morning or late in the afternoon.